livewires/you-win/docs/sheets/01-creating-sprites.md

 👉 Save.
 Check that a tiny poop appears in the middle of the screen!

 You can find costumes using the emoji picker at [emoji.blob.codes](http://emoji.blob.codes/).
-Once you've found the one you want, click on it to copy it.
+Once you've found the one you want, **click on it to copy it**.
+You can then **paste** it into your program.
+Make sure it's in quotes.

 Change the poop to your favourite emoji.